Gonkalos/GGCD/Hadoop/README.md

 ## Description

-Development of data storage and data processing tasks using Hadoop HDFS, Avro+Parquet and MapReduce.
+Development of data storage and processing tasks using Hadoop HDFS, Avro+Parquet and MapReduce.